AlestackOverglow/doubleclick-fixer/README.md

 Works in the background and blocks unwanted repeated clicks that occur due to mechanical wear of the left mouse button.
 Takes up minimal space and uses minimal resources (like zero)

+**Note: If it doesn't work, just adjust the threshold in the settings, because different mice require different ones.**

 ## Features

 - Block unwanted double clicks